-Catherine Mannheim has been building her international reputation for innovative jewellery since the 1970’s.
+Catherine Mannheim has been building her international reputation for innovative jewellery since the 1970's.
 She started her training as a jeweller at the Central School of Art and later the Werkunstschule, Dusseldorf.
-She went on to set up her first independent workshop in London in 1970 and now works from Cockpit Arts studios in Holborn, where she is in the good company of a few other DesignYard favourites: Mark Nuell and Sarah Herriot.
+She went on to set up her first independent workshop in London in 1970 and now works from Cockpit Arts studios in Holborn, where she is in the good company of another DesignYard favourite Sarah Herriot.

 Her distinctive use of different coloured golds and precise restrained use of fine gemstones and beads, place her at the forefront of British jewellers.
 You'll find her jewellery in the collections of the British Crafts Council, the V&A, The Worshipful Company of Goldsmiths and the West Midlands jewellery collections, as well as private collectors around the world.